Approvals

 Users with sufficient privileges can set the organization chart and approval limits that define your organization's approval rules.

-Click edit next to a user to define their job title, approval limit, and who they report to.
+Specify a reporting structure and dollar value limits for each user.
+Click the pencil icon next to a user to define their job title, approval limit, and who they report to.

 Sending for Approval